 Have you ever wondered why the Ombudsman does some things but not others?
 Why she only deals with Service complaints and not all complaints?
 Read for more information

-Have you ever wondered why the Ombudsman does some things but not others?
-Why she only deals with Service complaints and not all complaints?
-The role of the Service Complaints Ombudsman is to help build a better Service complaints system.
-But there are limits on what she can and can’t do as part of this.
+Have you ever wondered why we do some things but not others?
+Why we only deal with Service complaints and not all complaints?
+The role of the Service Complaints Ombudsman is to help build a better Service complaints system, but there are limits on what we can and can’t do as part of this.
 In this week’s blog, we are providing a quick brief on the role of the Ombudsman.

 Why can’t you investigate my complaint?
 Why didn’t you award me compensation?
 Why didn’t you overturn the decision?